kazmiero/vikingshmup/README.md

 The project has only been tested on linux, so has the Makefile.
 You'll need to install SDL2 development files on your distribution.
-When you have cloned the repository, do `make setup` to create all needed subidrectories.
+When you have cloned the repository, do `make setup` to create all needed subdirectories.
 Then `make` should work.